Hard Water: Do You Have a Water Problem?

 So, Do You Have a Hard Water Problem?

 If you notice a substance around the area of your faucet heads or showers, chances are you have a hard water problem.
-This white, chalky substance are calcium deposits.
+This white, chalky substance is a calcium deposit.
 Every time you use the sink or take a shower, small deposits are being left and over time, they get bad enough you notice.
 These deposits can clog your pipes, drains, and more, causing a reduction in water flow and quality over time.
-When they begin to disrupt the flow of water, they’re considered lime scale deposits.
+When they begin to disrupt the flow of water, they’re considered limescale deposits.
 Typically, if you can see the deposits, that means they’re building up in your pipes, too.